 Purpose of Double Time and Overtime

 In essence, overtime and double time mean additional compensation and benefits for workers who are putting in more than the normal allocated time.
-These premises are laid down by the law either that is it the Federal Act of Labor or the state-based workforce provisions.
+These premises are laid down by the law, either the Federal Act of Labor or the state-based workforce provisions.

-• Ensure the employees get overpaid time to which they are entitled – both regular and time-and-a-half of the rate.
+- Ensure the employees get the overtime time to which they are entitled – both regular and time-and-a-half of the rate.
 Let them take home the right amount by receiving the appropriate rate.

-• Abide by the labor laws.
+- Abide by the labour laws.
 This will ensure a just and legal workplace.
-Failure to oblige by these laws may result in legal penalties such as back pay and fines, or even a lawsuit.
+Failure to abide by these laws may result in legal penalties such as back pay and fines, or even a lawsuit.

 What Is Overtime?

-Overtime is working extra hours at the standard workweek.
+Overtime is working extra hours beyond the standard workweek.
 Generally, the normal weekly work time is 40 hours.
-When an employee works more than this standard 40 hours, they’re paid what’s known as overtime pay.
+When an employee works more than the standard 40 hours, they’re paid what’s known as overtime pay.

 Traditionally, the typical overtime pay is 1.5 times the employee’s regular wage rate.
 For example, if your employee earns a regular wage of $20/hour but works 45 hours in a week, they’ll earn $30/hour for 5 of those hours.